rebyu/tiebrush/README.rst

 TieCov
 """"""

-The tiecov utility can take the output file produced by TieBrush and can generate the following auxiliary base/junction coverage files:
+The TieCov utility can take the output file produced by TieBrush and can generate the following auxiliary files:
  1. a BedGraph file with the coverage data (see http://genome.ucsc.edu/goldenPath/help/bedgraph.html); this file can be converted to BigWig (using bedGraphToBigWig) or to TDF format (using igvtools) in order to be loaded in IGV as an additional coverage track
  2. a junction BED file which can be loaded directly in IGV as an additional junction track (http://software.broadinstitute.org/software/igv/splice_junctions)
  3. a heatmap BED that uses color intensity to represent the number of samples that contain each position.

-  tiecov [-b out.flt.bam] [-s out.sample.bed] [-c out.coverage.bedgraph] [-j out.junctions.bed] in.bam
+  tiecov [-s out.sample.bed] [-c out.coverage.bedgraph] [-j out.junctions.bed] [-W] in.bam

-  -b    bam file after applying filters (-N/-Q)
-  -s    BED file with number of samples which contain alignments for each interval.
+  -s    output BED file with an estimate of the number of samples which contain alignments for each interval.
-  -c    BedGraph file with coverage for all mapped bases.
+  -c    output BedGraph (or BedWig with '-W') file with coverage for all mapped bases.
-  -j    BED file with coverage of all splice-junctions in the input file.
+  -j    output BED file with coverage of all splice-junctions in the input file.
-  -N    maximum NH score (if available) to include when reporting coverage -Q    minimum mapping quality to include when reporting coverage
+  -W    save coverage in BigWig format.
+Default output is in Bed format.

 TieWrap
 """""""

-TieWrap is a small utility script provided to make running tiebrush on large datasets a bit easier.
+TieWrap is a small utility script provided to make running TieBrush on large datasets a bit easier.
 Unlike TieBrush, TieWrap can be launched with as many input files as needed and will automatically divide them into batches processing and combining batches to produce a single representation at the end.
 All standard TieBrush arguments can be passed over to TieWrap.
 Additionally size of individual batches as well as the concurrency parameters can be set explicitely.

-  tiewrap.py [-h] -o OUTPUT [-C] [-P] [-E] [-S] [-M] [-N MAX_NH] [-Q MAX_MAP_QUAL] [-F FLAGS] [-t THREADS] [-b BATCH_SIZE] list.txt | in1.bam in2.bam ... inN.bam
+  tiewrap.py [-h] -o OUTPUT [-L] [-P] [-E] [-S] [-M] [-N MAX_NH] [-Q MIN_MAP_QUAL] [-F FLAGS] [-t THREADS] [-b BATCH_SIZE] ...

+  Non-Optional Arguments:

+  -o, --output          File for BAM output.

+  Positional arguments:

+  ...
+Input can be provided as a space-delimited list of filenames or as a textfile containing a list of filenames one per each line.

+  Optional arguments:

-  -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
+  -h, --help            show this help message and exit -L, --full            If enabled, only reads with the same CIGAR and MD strings will be grouped and collapsed.
+By default, TieBrush will consider the CIGAR string only when grouping reads.
-                        output file
-  -C, --cigar           merge if only CIGAR string is the same -P, --clip            merge if clipped CIGAR string is the same -E, --exon            merge if exon boundaries are the same -S, --keep-supp       keep supplementary alignments -M, --keep-unmap      keep unmapped reads
-  -N MAX_NH, --max-nh MAX_NH
+  -P, --clip            If enabled, reads will be grouped by clipped CIGAR string.
+In this mode 5S10M5S and 3S10M3S cigar strings will be grouped if the coordinates of the matching substring (10M) are the same between reads.
+  -E, --exon            If enabled, reads will be grouped if their exon boundaries are the same.
+This option discards any structural variants contained in mapped substrings of the read and only considers start and end coordinates of each non-splicing segment of the CIGAR string.
+  -S, --keep-supp       If enabled, supplementary alignments will be included in the collapsed groups of reads.
+By default, TieBrush removes any mappings not listed as primary (0x100).
+Note, that if enabled, each supplementary mapping will count as a separate read.
+  -M, --keep-unmap      If enabled, unmapped reads will be retained (uncollapsed) in the output.
+By default, TieBrush removes any unmapped reads.
-                        maximum NH score of the reads to retain -Q MAX_MAP_QUAL, --max-map-qual MAX_MAP_QUAL
+  -N, --max-nh          Maximum NH score of the reads to retain.
-                        maximum NH score of the reads to retain -F FLAGS, --flags FLAGS
+  -Q, --min-map-qual    Minimum mapping quality of the reads to retain.
-                        bits in SAM flag to use in read comparison -t THREADS, --threads THREADS
+  -F, --flags           Bits in SAM flag to use in read comparison.
+Only reads that have specified flags will be merged together (default: 0)
-                        number of threads to use
+  -t, --threads         Number of threads to use.
-  -b BATCH_SIZE, --batch-size BATCH_SIZE
-                        Number of input files to process in a batch on each thread
+  -b, --batch-size      Number of input files to process in a batch on each thread.